 (Neurothemis fulvia) The Fulvous Forest Skimmer 1-2 male, 3 adult and immature male, 4 female, 5 mating

-(Orthetrum chrysis) The Spine-Tufted Skimmer or Brown-Backed Red Marsh Hawk 1-4 male, 5-6 mating
+(Orthetrum chrysis) The Spine-Tufted Skimmer or Brown-Backed Red Marsh Hawk 1-5 male, 6 female, 7-9 mating

 (Orthetrum pruinosum neglectum) The Crimson-Tailed Marsh Hawk male

-(Potamarcha congener) Yellow-Tailed Ashy Skimmer, Common Chaser, or Swampwatcher, male
+(Potamarcha congener) Yellow-Tailed Ashy Skimmer, Common Chaser, or Swampwatcher, 1-3 male, 4-5 female

 (Pseudothemis jorina) Banded Skimmer male